VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 - In case of network or connection errors the program doesn't crash and will keep retrying until manually stopped

-- If a ZeroDivisionError occurs or some data doesn't exist the value of the variable will be defaulted to 0
+- If a `ZeroDivisionError` occurs or some data doesn't exist the value of the variable will be defaulted to `0`

 - Set `load_nse_icon` option to `False` in the configuration file to prevent downloading the NSE icon in the `.py` version to speed up loading time

-## Dependencies:

-- [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) is used for compiling the program to a .exe file

-- [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) is used for scraping the list of stocks and indices

-- [pandas](https://pypi.org/project/pandas/) is used for storing and manipulating the data

-- [requests](https://pypi.org/project/requests/) is used for accessing and retrieving data from the NSE website

-- [stream-to-logger](https://pypi.org/project/streamtologger/) is used for debug logging

-- [tksheet](https://pypi.org/project/tksheet/) is used for the table containing the data

-- [win10toast](https://pypi.org/project/win10toast/) is used for Windows 10 Toast notifications
+- If an `Incorrect Strike Price` error message is displayed and the strike price you entered is correct then check whether the NSE website is loading the data properly before creating an issue

 ## Features: